 The GSB MBA Waitlist Strategy

-If you've been placed on the waitlist for the GSB MBA Program, don't despair!
-In this article, we explore tips and strategies for making the most of your time on the waitlist to increase your chances of being accepted.
+For those who have been placed on the waitlist for the GSB MBA Program, don't despair!
+This article explores tips and strategies for making the most of one’s time on the waitlist to increase the chances of being accepted.

 Free Event